Aashish-Aryal/Deakin-SIT737/Week-5/readme.md

 Get the ip address of one docker container and ping that container from the next container so show that both containers can communicate with each other. <br>
 `docker inspect -f '{{range .NetworkSettings.Networks}}{{.IPAddress}}{{end}}' <container1_name>` to get the IP address of 1st container. <br>
 `docker exec -it <container2_name> /bin/bash` and `ping <container1_IPaddress>` to ping one container from the another container.

+## Now pushing the docker image to dockerhub

+## Step 13
+Login to dockerhub using the command `docker login` and enter the id and password of your dockerhub account.

+## Step 14
+Push the docker image to dockerhub using the command `docker push <username>/<image_name>:<tag>`

+## Health check

+## Step 15
+Add the health check part to both containers in the docker compose file.
+Stop the docker compose using `docker comose down` and now start the new docker compose with health check using `docker compose up`.
+We can see the regular health check being conducted at the mentioned interval in the terminal. <br><br>

+In this health check both the containers are being accessed using `curl` command.
+The healthcheck is conducted at every 30 seconds.
+The healthcheck waits for the maximum of 10 seconds before sending the next `curl` request if it does get any response in the 10 seconds, it sends another request.
+This is repeated for maximum of 3 times and if the healthcheck does not get any response for 3 times, the container is declared to be unhealthy and is restarted.